phuongzzz/review_rails/review.md

     - no validation
     - update single validate
 - Model validation:
-  - `presence`
+  - `presence:boolean`
+    - validate the existance of model's attributes
   - `length`
-    - `maximum`
-    - `minimum`
+    - validate the `maximum` and the `minimum` length of model's attributes
   - `format`
-    - `regular expression`
+    - validate the formation of object's attribute, using regular expression
   - `uniqueness`
+    - validate the uniqueness of model's attributes
+      - options:
+        - `scope`: specify one more attributes to limit uniqueness check
+        - `case_sensitive`: distinguish between uppercase or not
     - in model level
     - in db level
       - using `before_save callback`
 - callback:
   - functions that automatically called at a particular time
   - some regular used callback in Rails
     - `before_save`: will be invoked automatically before Active Record object trying to save to db
     - `before_validation`: will be called before object passed through the validation
     - `before_create`: will be called before object is saving to the db
     - `before_action`: will be called before particular action

 - Add password
   - `has_secure_password`
     - require `password_digest` attribute on model
+    - must have `presence` validation for password
     - generate 2 virtual attributes: `password` and `password_confirmation`
     - `authenticate` method
       - return `false` when fail